berylxzhang/Dooro-Learning/README.md

 ![hangman loose explanation](https://user-images.githubusercontent.com/42850817/125174972-be585e00-e18e-11eb-96cd-2cd3ac5ceaa9.gif)

 <p align="center">
-   Gif.14 loose the game and get redirected to hangman loose view controller
+   Gif.15 loose the game and get redirected to hangman loose view controller
 </p>

 ![loose split three](https://user-images.githubusercontent.com/42850817/125174999-f364b080-e18e-11eb-9ba2-62a7ee70215d.gif)

 <p align="center">
-   Gif.15 avilable choices in hangman loose view controller: new game, explanation, and exit
+   Gif.16 avilable choices in hangman loose view controller: new game, explanation, and exit
 </p>

   - In the explanation field, you have four choices which are deleting the word, adding a new word, starting a game, returning back to the choose mode view controller.

+- The app can work perfectly on multiple IOS devices

 ## 3. Requirements